 Much to the frustration of locals trying to drive, it seems like San Francisco shuts down a few city blocks each weekend to host one of many street festivals.
 But those festivals bring a lot of neighborhood vitality to the city.
-Check out the Chinese New Year celebration, the North Beach Festival each summer, the Fillmore Jazz Festival, Fleet Week, and many more that will hopefully be making their returns in 2021!
+Check out the Chinese New Year celebration, the North Beach Festival each summer, the Fillmore Jazz Festival, Fleet Week, and many more that will hopefully be making their returns!

 19. Tour San Francisco’s Majestic City Hall

 San Francisco has one of the most beautiful city hall buildings in the world, and it is worth a short visit both inside and out.
-Older kids may enjoy one of the free tours (offered Monday through Friday at 10:00am, Noon, and 2:00pm, which run about 45 minutes to 1 hour) to learn about the building and San Francisco history.
-(Editor’s Note for 2021: Tours are currently paused at this time.)
+Older kids may enjoy one of the free tours (offered Friday at 11:00am and 1:00pm, which run about 1 hour) to learn about the building and San Francisco history.

 20. Climb a Hidden Stairway

 With all of its hills, San Francisco not surprisingly has quite a few secret staircases carved into some of the steepest slopes so that pedestrians can navigate the city.
 Most famous among them include the Filbert Street steps (leading to Coit Tower from the waterfront), the 16th Avenue Steps (covered in a breathtaking mosaic in the inner Sunset), and the Lyon Street steps (on the east edge of the Presidio).
 Just beware – these hikes are not for the faint of heart or anyone afraid of heights!

 21. Visit the Palace of Fine Arts

 The Palace of Fine Arts is a Greco-Roman structure built for the 1915 Panama-Pacific Exposition.
 Now a historic landmark with a gorgeous reflecting lagoon, it’s a nice spot to escape the city bustle for a picnic.